nechamaTova/Mr-Bean/README.md

 A configurator has been implemented to handle future changes efficiently.
 This approach enables easy modification of various settings and configurations without requiring significant code modifications.

+## Installation
+1. Clone the repository to your local machine.
+2. Open the project in your preferred IDE.
+3. Run the application.
+## Usage
+1. Open a Application pages or use swagger.
+2. Navigate to the API endpoints to interact with the application.

+## Dependencies
+### Frameworks
+- ASP.NET Core 7.0
+### Packages
+- Entity Framework Core
+- NLog
+- zxcvbn-core
+- Swashbuckle